cloudflare/quiche/README.rst

 Getting Started
 ---------------

-The first step in establishing a QUIC connection with quiche, is creating a configuration object:
+The first step in establishing a QUIC connection using quiche, is creating a configuration object:

 .. code-block:: rust